yutannihilation/wgpugd/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# wgpugd: An WebGPU Graphics Device for R
+# wgpugd: A WebGPU Graphics Device for R

 <!-- badges: start -->
 <!-- badges: end -->